rinta-toyoda/minecraft-server/README.md

-# Hosting minecraft server with docker and ngrok on Ubuntu pc
+# Hosting Minecraft server with Docker and Ngrok on Ubuntu PC
 Easy way to host a minecraft server using ngrok and docker on linux pc for free.

 ## Requirements